gasman/papaya/README.md

   * `player/psg` - plays a single-AY track in .psg format.
 Run with `sudo ./psg somefile.psg`
   * `player/psg2` - plays a dual-AY track exported as two .psg files.
 Run with `sudo ./psg2 somefile1.psg somefile2.psg`
 * `server/` - Server software; see below
+* `client/` - Client software to communicate with the papaya server
+* `psgfiles/` - some example .psg files

 ## Bill of materials